Dorgali

-Giants' grave of Sa Ena e Thomes.

-Dorgali (Durgali) is a comune (municipality) in the Province of Nuoro in the Italian region Sardinia, located about 230 km northeast of Cagliari and about 38 km east of Nuoro in the Seaside Supramonte mountain area.
+Dorgali (Durgali) is a town and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 230 km northeast of Cagliari and about 38 km east of Nuoro in the seaside Supramonte mountain area.
+It has 8,238 inhabitants.

 Economy is mostly based on the vine and wine production and, in summertime, on tourism.

 In one of the caves, Ispinigoli, the only known specimen of the extinct giant otter Megalenhydris was found.

 It is the birthplace of blessed Maria Gabriella Sagheddu.

+Demographics

+As of 2026, the population is 8,238, of which 50.0% are male, and 50.0% are female.
+Minors make up 14.8% of the population, and seniors make up 24.9%.

+Immigration

+As of 2025, immigrants make up 5.3% of the population.
+The 5 largest foreign countries of birth are Germany, France, Romania, Belgium, and Switzerland.